Coder001YTOUSJ/Coder001YTOUSJ/README.md

 - 👀 I’m interested in ...A.I. and ML course
 - 🌱 I’m currently learning ...A.I. and ML
 - 💞️ I’m looking to collaborate on ...code segments, topics on A.I. and ML
-- 📫 How to reach me ...coming soon
+- 📫 How to reach me ...send me a email Subject Github on shaz434@hotmail.com

 <!---
 Coder001YTOUSJ/Coder001YTOUSJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.